ngjunsiang/laymansguide-src/season2/issue019/issue019.md

 The cool part is not that they are all using git.
 Git works, but primarily for text-based mediums.
 But increasingly, people are seeing the value of a change history, and are trying to apply it in ways that make sense.
 Designers certainly are catching on.
 [Versions](https://versions.sympli.io/) and [Abstract](https://www.abstract.com/) are two platforms that try to apply the concept in a way that makes sense for designers.

-How can version control improve the way you work?

 **Issue summary:** A **version control system** (VCS) tracks changes to documents.
 Git is a version control system for source code.
 Keeping a change history enables a VCS to roll back code in a previous point in time.
 A change history can also be used in areas other than coding.

 <hr/>